How to Start a Self-Hosted Chain

 Build Your Chain

-Learn Fundamental Components of Pinnacle Chain
+Learn Fundamental Components of DEVIUM Chain

-Launch Your PNCStack Testnet Chain
+Launch Your DEVIUM Stack Testnet Chain

 - Now, you are ready to spin up your testnet chain.